-Deliver hot meals to senior adults along with other FPC members the 3rd Wednesday of every month, contact Alice Corey 288-3459.
-We also need volunteers for 5th Mondays.
-You will serve 4 times a year from 9:30 – 11:30 a.m.
+We also need Mobile Meals volunteers for fifth Mondays.
+Fifth Monday volunteers serve four times a year from 9:30 – 11:30 a.m.
 Please consider serving as either a regular or a substitute.
-To volunteer for 5th Mondays contact Mary Bolling, 274-1995.
+To volunteer or to learn more, contact Mary Bolling, 274-1995.
 This well-organized and long-standing organization is a United Way Agency which provides hot noontime meals for those seniors who have no other means of obtaining a meal.
 Meals are planned to meet the nutritional needs of older adults.
 This service is available for the elderly who may be disabled or frail.

 FPC Jobs, Inc.

 FPC Jobs is networking group of women and men who have had careers, most have post-high school training, education and professional credentials, and are seeking their next career step.
 This group focuses on a number of initiatives that surface potential positions and prepare participants to move ahead on their career pathways.
 FPC Jobs meets on Tuesdays and Thursdays at 8:30 a.m. in the McAlister Scout Room (under Memorial Chapel).
 Contact, Bill Linton.